-Catch the Ball Introductions is a get-to-know-you icebreaker that is very simple yet effective.
+Catch the Ball Introductions is a get-to-know-you icebreaker that is very simple to play, yet effective.
 This activity works well for small and medium sized groups.
-The only material that is required to play is a small ball or other object that can safely be passed around the room.
+The only material that is required is a small ball or other object that can safely be passed around the room.
 For example, we recommend a soft foam ball such as this one: Nerf Mini Sports Pack

 Playing Catch the Ball Introductions

-Give the first person the soft foam ball.
+First, give the first person the soft foam ball.
 Introduce the game and explain that the ball is the “share an interesting fact” ball.
 The first person must reveal something interesting about themselves (hopefully not too controversial!) and then throw the ball to the second person.
 The second person also reveals something about themselves and throws it on to the next person.
 In this way, the icebreaker is an effective way to get people to start talking and sharing about themselves.

 Another way to play is to use a marker and write a number of good questions on the ball that players can choose from.
 For example, you can write the questions at icebreaker questions.